-A wind EIR must submit a in accordance to the New Resource Implementation process time frame and ISO Tariff Appendix Q the topographical map and the Wind Site Information Spreadsheet (see References) that has all the locations and heights for each wind turbine within a wind Generator Facility with latitude and longitude and shall be in degrees/decimals using WGS84 geodetic datum only.
+A wind EIR or Hybrid Resource with a VER component must submit in accordance to the New Resource Implementation process time frame and ISOCAISO Tariff Appendix Q, the topographical map and the Wind Site Information Spreadsheet (see References) that has all the locations and heights for each wind turbine within a wind Generator Facility with latitude and longitude and shall be in degrees/decimals using WGS84 geodetic datum only.
 Note: "See topographical map" is not an acceptable input on the Wind Site Information form.